Shoaling of Finite-Amplitude Rogue Waves: Experimental Study

 \subsection{Extreme Wave Statistics}

-Since the seminal \textit{heuristic} work of \citet{Higgins1952}, the Rayleigh distribution is a model of the envelope of water waves and approximately also a good one for wave heights.
-The rationale involved in this early work, which mostly borrows from the electromagnetic theory of signals \citep{Rice1944}, is most effective for a narrow-banded ocean spectrum \citep{Boccotti1983}.
-Nonlinearities and a broader ocean spectrum effectively means that the central limit theorem has not been reached yet.
-In this case, asymptotic expansions for the normal law are needed \citep{Cramer1972}.
-However, they are treated as a refinement of the limited theory \citep{Higgins1952} but rather a further approximation when the assumptions thereof are not met \citep{BMendes2020}.
-Indeed, \citet{Higgins1963} has shown that \citet{Edgeworth1906} series (also known as Gram-Charlier) can be applied, and the analytical expression for the surface elevation probability density can described as a function of the excess in kurtosis.
-Partly due to the complexity of these types of distributions, the excess kurtosis is often used as a proxy to the evaluation of statistical distributions \citep{Marthinsen1992,Mori2002b,Janssen2006a}.
-The latter is defined for a random variable $X$ as,
+\ac{The Rayleigh distribution serves as a statistical model for water wave envelopes and, to a good approximation, for wave heights as well} \citep{Higgins1952}.
+The rationale involved in this early work, which \ac{relates to} the electromagnetic theory of signals \citep{Rice1944}, is most effective \ac{to describe narrowband and Gaussian} ocean \ac{wave} spectra \citep{Boccotti1983}. \sm{Although \citet{Higgins1963} has associated Gram-Charlier/Edgeworth series with nonlinearities in the wave field, the latter formulae are rather an approximation for linear superposition in \jk{the case of a number of waves insufficient to reach} the Gaussian limit \citep{Rice1944,BMendes2020}}.
+Even in this case of linear superposition, asymptotic expansions of the normal law are needed \citep{Chebyshev1887,Cramer1972}.
+Indeed, \citet{Higgins1963} has shown that \citet{Edgeworth1906} series can be applied, and the analytical expression for the surface elevation probability density can be described as a function of the excess in kurtosis \jk{of the surface elevation}.
+Partly due to the complexity of these types of distributions, the excess kurtosis \jk{of the surface elevation} is often used as a proxy to the evaluation of statistical distributions \citep{Marthinsen1992,Mori2002b,Janssen2006a}. \jk{F}or a \jk{zero-mean} random variable $X$\jk{, the excess kurtosis is defined as:}

 where $\mathbb{E}[X]$ denotes the expectancy of $X$.
-In the context of shoaling small-amplitude waves, due to bound harmonics, the spatial evolution of kurtosis and the growth thereof is well understood and documented \citep{Benoit2021,Mendes2021b,Adcock2021c,Benoit2023}.
-The present study aims to assess how this phenomenon responds to wave steepness up to the regime where wave breaking becomes dominant.
-In other words, we want to investigate whether it is possible to describe the peak in excess kurtosis atop a shoal regardless of the class of wave theories (linear, second-order, third-order, cnoidal etc.), which is one of the last gaps left in this problem from an analytical point of view.
+In the context of shoaling small-amplitude waves, due to bound harmonics, the spatial evolution of kurtosis and \jk{its} growth is well understood and documented \citep{Benoit2021,Mendes2021b,Adcock2021c,Benoit2023}.